michelin/kafkactl/README.md

 kafkactl get schema *-value
 ```

-Namespace resources can be filtered using the `--search` option, which searches based on namespace topics.
+Administrators can filter namespace resources using the `--search` option, which currently only supports search on namespace topics.

 Example(s):